red gorges with a valley running through

 loggerhead turtle swimming in the ocean

-Ningaloo Glass Bottom Boat Tours offer a range of cruises from an one-hour coral viewing tour to a half day snorkel and coral viewing tour.
+Ningaloo Glass Bottom Boat Tours have cruises including a coral viewing tour and snorkel tour.

 a red flower